matao1984/temcompanion/README.md

 ### 3.3 Output formats
 When selecting '.tiff' format, TemCompanion tries to convert the images into 16-bit tif files containing the pixel resolution, which can be read directly by Gatan DigitalMicrograph and Fiji ImageJ.
 Some images contain foat data, such as DPC images, EDS quantification maps, and filtered images.
 These images will be saved as 32-bit float to ensure that data is not changed.
 Note that 32-bit tiff files may not be handled correctly by the system picture viewers, but can be read with Gatan DigitalMicrograph and Fiji ImageJ.

+All image data and operations are handled as python dictionaries, which can be saved with ``pickle`` as *.pkl files.
+This format is good for saving the in-processing data at any stages, as well as exchanging with other python-enabled programs, codes, notebooks, etc.

 Other image formats including png and jpg, both gray scale and color, are lossy conversion, which means the original data are manipulated (e.g., data are normalized and rescaled to 8-bit gray scale).
 These formats are good for direct use, but not ideal for image analysis as some data are lost in the conversion.
 Also, the pixel size information is not kept in these formats.
 A scale bar can be burnt on if the "Scale bar" option is checked.